domaframework/doma-tools-for-intellij/README.md

   ![inspection.png](images/inspection.png)
 - Check the class name and package name for static property calls
   ![inspectionPackageName.png](images/inspectionPackageName.png)
+- Optional types are recognized as their element type (e.g. Optional<String> is treated as String).

 ## Completion
 Adds code completion functionality to support indexing of Doma directives and bind variables